 Other work-related Fatality reports

-A comparison was undertaken of injury fatalities which occurred in Australia in the period 1998 to 2001 with selected countries taking into account the differences in scope and methodology.
-The report Fatal Occupational Injuries - How does Australia compare internationally? shows that Australia had the seventh best fatality incidence rate.
-An updated international comparison can be found in the Comparative Performance Monitoring Report.
+A comparison was undertaken of injury fatalities that occurred in Australia over the period 1998 to 2001 with selected high performing countries.
+The report Fatal occupational injuries - How does Australia compare internationally? shows that Australia had the seventh best fatality incidence rate.
+An updated international comparison can be found in the Progress against targets information sheet.

-A comprehensive study of coronial records was conducted to identify all work-related deaths which occurred from 1989 to 1992.
+A comprehensive study of coronial records was conducted to identify all work-related deaths that occurred from 1989 to 1992.
 A series of reports were compiled using these data.
-Reports on work-related traumatic fatalities that occurred during 1989–1992.